 Another Iranian-born poker great, Antonio Esfandiari held the record for most money won in a poker tournament between 2012 and 2019.
 He took down the first ever $1 million buy-in WSOP Big One for One Drop high roller for $18.347 million in 2012.

 Maria Ho from Taiwan is a very successful poker player and poker commentator.
 John Juanda from Indonesia has won 5 WSOP gold bracelets.

-The Taiwanese Pete Chen is a prominent ambassador to the biggest Asian online poker room, Natural8-GGNetwork.
-He has over $3 million in live tournament cashes and over $500K in online MTT cashes.
-Kosei Ichinose from Japan has won over $4.5 million in online tournaments.
+As for players still primarily living in Asia, the Taiwanese Pete Chen is a prominent ambassador to the biggest Asian online poker room, Natural8-GGNetwork.
+He has over $3.5 million in live tournament cashes and over $500K in online MTT cashes.
+Kosei Ichinose from Japan has won over $4.750 million in online tournaments.